Gregg Wylde: Bury (loan)

 On 22 November 2012, Wylde joined League One club Bury on a month-long loan deal, which was extended for a further month.
 In the last sixteen of the Football League Trophy, Wylde missed the last penalty in the penalty-shootout, allowing Preston to win the match, after the teams had been level at 3–3 after extra-time.
-Shortly after the end of his loan, Bury manager Kevin Blackwell claim that Wylde would be making a return to the SPL with a move to Hibernian.
+Shortly after the end of his loan, Bury manager Kevin Blackwell claimed that Wylde would be making a return to the SPL with a move to Hibernian.
 The Hibernian manager Pat Fenlon though wouldn't confirm if he would be signing the player.

 Aberdeen

-On Monday 24 June 2013, free agent Wylde signed for SPL side Aberdeen.
+On 24 June 2013, free agent Wylde signed for SPL side Aberdeen.
 After being released by Bolton, Wylde was linked with SPL side Motherwell, but opted to join Aberdeen instead.
 He scored his first and only goal for the club in a 2–0 win over Hibernian on 26 October 2013.
 Wylde had his contract with Aberdeen cancelled on 15 January 2014.